 $1,000 Most Young Donors Award (from 18-35 Year Olds)

 This award will be given to the nonprofit that receives the most donations from those who are between 18 and 35 years old.
 This award is meant to challenge our younger readers and the organizations participating to help stimulate more contributions.
 This is a way to generate excitement around philanthropy and to inspire the next generation, to experience the feelings of joy and reward that accompany acts of generosity.
 Plus, the goal is to jumpstart vital lifelong partnerships between younger donors and the local nonprofit community, with the hope that as their financial position grows so will their contributions and involvement.

-We choose organizations with a clearly stated Big Idea.
-Be creative.
-Be thoughtful.
+Whether it’s a new project or old, or money needed for operating support, we need and want you to tell your story.
+Be creative and thoughtful.
+Clearly state your Big Idea.
 Demonstrate that you can deliver on the program you propose with your proposed budget.
-The more original and specific your Big Idea, the more likely your group will be selected for MCGives! while simultaneously attracting the interest and attention of our editorial staff for MCGives! spotlights — and additional donor interest.
+The more original and specific you describe your work, your Big Idea, the more likely your group will spark the interest and attention of the Weekly’s editorial staff for Spotlights published during the campaign.

 ANNOUNCEMENT OF YOUR SELECTION

 Organizations selected for the Monterey County Gives!
 Campaign will be notified by September 10, via email.
 The final award your organization receives, including the pro-rata match, will be determined once all donations are tallied in January after costs for production of the special MCGives!
 Special Issue, development of the website, credit card fees, and administrative/accounting costs are deducted.
 Last year’s costs for running this campaign were 2.91%.